fhildeb/lukso-node-guide/docs/guides/validator-setup/cli-key-generation.md

 :::

-:::tip Split Deposits to multiple Wallets
+:::info Split Deposits to multiple Wallets

 If you only require deposits from a single wallet, simply complete the process once.
 However, if you have multiple wallets with varying amounts of LYXt, LYXe, or LYX to make the deposits with, you have two primary options: